luismiguelcasadodiaz/splunk/02_working_with_time.md

 as this event has a timestamp inside `_raw` field, Splunk extracts all `date_*` In a lot of log files, the first value will be a timestamp, and Spluck's default event processing is that it wants to break the event at the timestamp. whenever it sees another timestamp it will want to break it into a new event.
 ![image](https://github.com/luismiguelcasadodiaz/splunk/assets/19540140/ed082bc0-d6b4-468f-b755-c4c667b7d4b3)

-the difference between the `_raw`timestamp and the time under the `Time`columns is due to the time zone preference of the account settings.
+The difference between the `_raw`timestamp and the time under the `Time`columns is due to the time zone preference of the account settings.
 ![image](https://github.com/luismiguelcasadodiaz/splunk/assets/19540140/b74b210b-22a7-47a5-ada1-790738f7f5ef)

 When I removed such a setting the `_raw`timestamp and the time under the `Time` columns becomes the same.